foxwyn/petal/README.md

 Invite at https://example.com/invite/bot/1234567890
 ```

-And that is that.
-By default, you can shutdown your bot by typing `!stop` in a channel your bot has permission to read.
+If properly configured in your environment, a ready message should appear in the log channel.
+By default, the configured owner can shutdown the bot by typing `!stop` in a channel the bot has permission to read.

 ## Requirements
  There are a couple assumed baseline requirements for utilizing this project.
 The main ones being: